michaelyshih/Saikyou/README.md

 ## Technologies, Libraries, APIs: ##
 - three js for importing the scene
 - blender to create simple models if need to
+- jikan api to grab anime info
-- jikan.js to fetch info from MyAnimeList into spreadsheet -
+- youtube API to gran music info

 ## Implementation Timeline: ##